 Before dealing with the statutory rights of unfair dismissal, it is also important to be familiar with the term wrongful dismissal.
-Wrongful dismissal generally refers to a situation where an employee is dismissed in a way that is in breach of their contract.
-If they are not given the correct notice period or pay, for example, or an incorrect procedure is followed.
+Wrongful dismissal generally refers to a situation where you are dismissed in a way that is in breach of your contract.
+If you are not given the correct notice period or pay, for example, or an incorrect procedure is followed.

-Wrongful dismissal is particularly relevant where an employee has been employed for less than two years.
-In this case, breach of contract may be the only option they have to bring a claim.
+Wrongful dismissal is particularly relevant where you have been employed for less than two years.
+In this case, breach of contract may be the only option you have to bring a claim.